BOYS AND GIRLS

 - When a disturbance occurs, no player shall try to break it up or join it.
 All players must go to their own bench and either be at their bench, or heading toward it while the officials break up the disturbance.
 In no case may a player or coach leave the bench.
 Any player(s) not following this regulation may be subject to a Game Disqualification penalty.

-- Establishment of a system that would penalize and suspend players who have exceeded the maximum number of penalty minutes during the regular league season and playoffs.
+- D. Penalty Rules for players players who have exceeded the allowed number of penalty minutes during the regular league season and playoffs.

 - In addition, any player who accumulates a total of 70 or more penalty minutes will be suspended for the remainder of the hockey season (including playoffs).

-- If the player accumulates the 50/60/70 penalty minutes level during the last game of the season, he/she will sit out the first two (2) league ice hockey games in the next year or if a senior, two (2) league games in the next sport season.
+- If the player accumulates the 50/60/70 penalty minutes level during the last game of the season, he/she will sit out the first two (2) league ice hockey games in the next year or if a senior, they must sit out the first two (2) league games in the next sport season.

 Rationale: Penalize players who continue to accumulate penalties (minor and major) and jeopardize the health and safety of other players.